cds-snc/platform-mvp/README.md

 ### Installing
 This project is configured to use [Composer](https://getcomposer.org/) to manage [WordPress Themes and Plugins](https://www.smashingmagazine.com/2019/03/composer-wordpress/).

-To install a plugin or theme, find it on [WPackagist](https://wpackagist.org/), add it to composer.json, and run `composer install` or use `composer require [package-name]`.
+To install a plugin or theme, find it on [WPackagist](https://wpackagist.org/), add it to composer.json, and run `composer install` or use `composer require wpackagist-[plugin|theme]/[package-name]`.
 These commands should be run from within the `wordpress` folder.

 Note: when starting up the devcontainer or docker-compose, `composer install` is run to automatically install plugins and themes defined in composer.json.